 Eoin Leonard, Founder and Chief Executive Officer, I3PT Certification

 I3PT is Ireland’s largest independent building certification firm.
 Eoin has spent the majority of his career engaged in research and analysis of building controls, quality assurance and building failure.
 Eoin holds an MBA from UCC, as well as number of industry-specific technical qualifications.
 I3PT Certification are engaged by some of the largest companies in the world to certify their buildings in Ireland and overseas.
 The firm has offices in Dublin, Cork, Galway and London

-Heights Capital Management is an affiliate of Susquehanna International Group.
-Heights Capital Management is a Global Equity Fund with teams in Philadelphia, San Francisco, Hong Kong and Dublin.
-Working in Dublin, Robert invests in European equity markets and is responsible for the firm’s analysis and investment in European IPO’s and capital increases.
+Robert is an Equity Investor for Heights Capital Management in Ireland.
+Robert invests in European equity markets and is responsible for the firm’s analysis and investment in European IPO’s and capital increases.
 In 2019, Robert analysed in excess of 30 successful IPO’s throughout Europe.
-His work includes meeting with company management, undertaking financial due diligence and appraising company valuation in order to assess whether or not the company is an appropriate equity investment for Heights Capital Management.
+His work includes meeting with company management, undertaking financial due diligence and appraising company valuation in order to assess whether or not the company is an appropriate equity investment.
 Robert previously worked as a sell-side analyst working in London with Morgan Stanley and more recently with Davy in Dublin.
-He is a Chartered Financial Analyst and holds an MSc in Finance and a Bachelor of Commerce Degree
+He is a Chartered Financial Analyst and holds an MSc in Finance and a Bachelor of Commerce Degree.

 Dermot Crowley, Deputy Chief Executive, Dalata Hotel Group plc